Send us out to do the

 We often pray these words after we receive the bread and wine in Holy Communion.
-This is our pattern of life: Bread is broken to be shared and, in receiving the answer to our hunger, we in turn become what is opened up to feed and encourage and care for others.
+This is our pattern of life: Bread is broken to be shared and, in receiving the answer to our hunger, we in turn to feed, encourage, and care for others.
 As Episcopalians, we proclaim that we’re baptized into Jesus’ continuing, life-giving ministry in the world; we’re all given work to do for justice, peace, and the wellbeing of our neighbors.
 St. George’s is committed to being actively involved throughout our community, and you can find your place and your part here.

 The York Community Service Association’s mission is to extend hospitality and help to every York resident who turns to them in need.
 YCSA runs the local food pantry, operates a thrift shop, and administers the Town’s General Assistance program.
 St. George’s is proud to combine efforts with YCSA, to care for and support to our vulnerable and struggling neighbors.
 We volunteer at the YCSA thrift shop, and the St. George’s team staffs the YCSA food pantry from 4:30 pm to close every Thursday, where those in need can shop for supplies and food.